Brainspotting vs. EMDR: Which Trauma Therapy Is Right for You?

 How many sessions does EMDR or Brainspotting take?

-This varies substantially depending on the nature and extent of the trauma history.
-Single-incident trauma can often be significantly processed in a relatively small number of sessions with either approach.
+This varies a lot depending on the nature and extent of the trauma history.
+Single-incident trauma can often be largely processed in a relatively small number of sessions with either approach.
 Complex or developmental trauma typically requires longer treatment.
 What most clients notice is that something genuine begins to shift within the first several processing sessions.
-Not dramatic transformation, but a real change in the nervous system's response to previously significant triggers.
+Not dramatic transformation, but a real change in the nervous system's response to triggers that used to feel significant.

 Choosing Where to Begin

-If you are ready to find out which approach is the right starting point for you, I would be glad to have that conversation.
-I offer EMDR therapy and Brainspotting therapy in person at the Gulf Breeze, Florida office and via telehealth across New York, Florida, and all PsyPact states.
+I offer EMDR therapy, Brainspotting therapy, and CRM in person at my Gulf Breeze, Florida office and online across New York, Florida, and all PsyPact states.
 I also accept VA Community Care for eligible Florida veterans.

 Explore More